migueldeavila/SimplePanoTour/README.md

-"Simple tour created using krpano"
+Simple tour created using krpano